 Lucas D. Strunk, Strunk Dodge Aiken Zovas LLC, Rocky Hill

-Attorney Strunk, a 1979 graduate of the College of Holy Cross, is a partner in the firm Strunk Dodge Aiken Zovas, LLC of Rocky Hill, Connecticut.
+Lucas D. Strunk, a 1979 graduate of the College of the Holy Cross, is a partner in the firm Strunk Dodge Aiken Zovas, LLC of Rocky Hill, Connecticut.
 Attorney Strunk focuses on the defense of workers’ compensation matters.
 A graduate of the University of Connecticut School of Law, he was admitted to the Connecticut Bar in 1982.

 Attorney Strunk is a member of the American Bar Association and the Mashantucket Pequot Bar Association.
 He is a member of the Connecticut Bar Association and serves on the executive committee of the Workers’ Compensation Section.
 He is currently the Committee’s Legislative Liaison.
 Attorney Strunk has argued successfully on numerous occasions before the State’s Supreme and Appellate Courts.